Research Paper on ADHD Causes and Treatment

 ADHD factors remain somewhat elusive.
 Analysis indicates that biology and heredity play a significant role in deciding who gets ADHD.4 Scientists, however, are still researching whether those genes play a defined role in the development of ADHD, including those linked to the neurotransmitter dopamine.
 Bad upbringing, too much sugar, or too many video games are not the source of ADHD.
 ADHD is a neurological, brain-based disease.
 Many functional changes in the brains of people with ADHD are seen through brain imaging tests and another testing.

 Treatment of ADHD

 Multimodal methods, combinations of many distinct, supportive treatments that work together to alleviate symptoms, are the safest recovery methods for ADHD.
-This optimal mix for one person may include treatment for ADHD, diet , exercise, and behavioural therapy.
-In the other hand, it can involve consuming supplements and vitamins for ADHD, practising consciousness, and spending a lot of time in nature outdoors.
+This optimal mix for one person may include treatment for ADHD, diet, exercise, and behavioral therapy.
+On the other hand, it can involve consuming supplements and vitamins for ADHD, practicing consciousness, and spending a lot of time in nature outdoors.